nielswitte/OpenSim-CMS/api/README.md

 GET /api/presentation/<ID>/slide/number/<SLIDE#>/ HTTP/1.1
 ```

-The given image url will provide a jpg of the slide resized and centered at 1024x1024 with a black background.
+The given image url will provide an IMAGE_TYPE of the slide resized and centered at IMAGE_WIDTH x IMAGE_HEIGHT with a black background.

 ```http
 GET /api/presentation/<ID>/slide/number/<SLIDE#>/image/ HTTP/1.1